rozlynboutin/microbiome_helper/PICRUSt-workflow.md

         categorize_by_function.py -i final_otu_tables/ko.biom -l 3 -c KEGG_Pathways -o ko_L3.biom

-(Temporary Fix) Revert back to newer BIOM version by exiting and logging back into the shell or:

-        export PYTHONPATH=''

 6) Convert BIOM to STAMP format.

         biom_to_stamp.py -m KEGG_Pathways ko_L3.biom > ko_L3.spf

+**Note:**
+If you are using PICRUSt 1.0.0 then you will need to make sure you are using BIOM 1.3.1 (and not the newer BIOM 2.1.*)

+To get around this you can:

+Install BIOM 1.3.1 and temporarily change your PYTHONPATH (after #2 above)

+        pip install --target ~/lib biom-format==1.3.1
+        export PYTHONPATH=~/lib/

+And then revert back to newer BIOM version by exiting and logging back into the shell or (after #5):

+        export PYTHONPATH=''